ncbi-nlp/PhenoTagger/README.md

 Three parameters are required:

 - [Inputfolder]: a folder with files to submit
-- [Bioconcept]: Phenotype.
+- [Bioconcept]: Phenotype
-- [outputfile_SessionNumber]: output file to save the session numbers.
+- [outputfile_SessionNumber]: output file to save the session numbers

 Example: